Keyboard shortcuts

 By default, the source generator will include all the public properties and public fields.
 The field or property types must either,

-If you don't control any of the types you need to serialize or deserialize (i.e., they are defined in another assembly that you can't modify) you'll need to use a wrapper to implement the interface.
-See wrappers for more info.
+If you don't control any of the types you need to serialize or deserialize (e.g., they are defined in another assembly that you can't modify) you'll need to specify a proxy.
+See External types for more info.

 Additional IDeserialize requirements